 Will I have to face the abuser in court to get a PPO?

-Maybe.
 A judge can issue you an ex parte domestic relationship PPO without a full court hearing and without the abuser present.
-An ex parte domestic relationship PPO is valid for at least 182 days (approximately 6 months).
+An ex parte domestic relationship PPO is valid for at least 182 days, approximately six months.
 Once the PPO is issued, the abuser will be notified that you have an order against him/her.1

 You may have additional court hearings if you want to change or extend your PPO, or if the abuser violates the PPO.
 The abuser may come to those hearings.
 See How do I change or extend my domestic relationship PPO?

 3 MCL § 600.2950(14)